Table of Contents

 Skills required for the master’s program

 In an increasingly competitive international market, a master’s degree can help you stand out from the crowd.
 The course allows you to tap into a vast pool of scientific information and your area of interest.
 Theoretical knowledge is supplemented with practical sessions that aid in improving technical abilities to become professionals in the field through targeted training.
-To pursue Masters in Science, you must possess specific skills such as logical reasoning, rational thinking, and analytical skills to identify the strengths and weaknesses of alternative solutions.
-Other skills include the ability to –
+To pursue a Master’s in Science, you must possess specific skills such as logical reasoning, rational thinking, and analytical skills to identify the strengths and weaknesses of alternative solutions.
+Other skills include the ability to-

-- additionally, develop a scientific & analytical approach alongside problem-solving skills with lateral/logical thinking,
+- Develop a scientific and analytical approach alongside problem-solving skills with lateral/logical thinking.

-- have excellent communication, writing, technological, and research skills,
+- Communicate effectively and have great writing, technological, and research skills,

-- moreover, manage workloads, including the ability to prioritize work and work under pressure, and
+- Manage workloads, including the ability to prioritize work and work under pressure.

-- lastly, consider the relevant costs/benefits of possible measures and select the appropriate measures.
+- Consider the relevant costs/benefits of possible measures and select the appropriate measures.